-A non-profit focused on the working poor and low income in Will County Illinois is the Center for Community Concerns they are the regional non-profit community action agency and administer a number of local, state, and federal government benefits and assistance program.
-Resources range from energy savings to grants for paying heating bills, rent, food, and other basic needs.
+A non-profit focused on the working poor and low income in Will County Illinois is the Center for Community Concerns.
+Resources range from energy savings to free grants for paying heating bills, rent, food, and other basic needs.
+The non-profit is the regional community action agency and they administer a number of local, state, and federal government benefits as well as financial assistance program.

 The Low-Income Home Energy Assistance Program can help with heating and utility bills.
 Paying for winter energy services in Illinois can be difficult for in particular needy or elderly households.
 For this reason, Will County Center for Community Concerns offers solution in the form of the Low Income Home Energy Assistance Program (LIHEAP) or other grants.
 The program offers assistance in two forms:

 Direct Vendor payment is a One-time credit that is provided to qualified households for energy bills.
 The amount of the payment is based upon household’s income and size.
 In order to qualify for the program, applicant does not have to own the home or pay energy bills directly.
 Also the source of fuel does not have to be natural gas or electricity.